Rosieeee344/Rosieeee344/README.md

 **SkillSwap** — a peer-to-peer skill exchange platform for students *(in progress)*

-> React + Vite · Tailwind CSS · Framer Motion · Supabase · Built with Triad Lab
+> React + Vite · Tailwind CSS · Framer Motion · Supabase · Built by NovuTech

 -----